developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 4. What if error happens before reaching upstream?
 Return the error as JSON.

 The flow you see above is the most important part of how Ory Oathkeeper works.
-If you master this flow, you can create any kind of rules you want.
+If you master this flow, you can create any kind of rule you want.

 Notice that in our Rule definition, we are specifying the `upstream_url` as the `<service_name>.<namespace>`.
 This is due to the fact that the Oathkeeper stack and our echo-server are in separate namespaces.

 Also note that the `match.url` is using regex format.
-This is only possible if you have `access_rules.matching_strategy: regexp` in your Oathkeeper server configuration.
+This is only possible if you have `access_rules.matching_strategy: regexp` in your [Oathkeeper server configuration].

 Let's apply this stack: